Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

-\vbox{\flushright\smaller[1.5] \textsl{\ldots\ somewhat curious that, even after\\ nearly a full century, physicists still do not\\ quite agree on what the theory tells us \ldots}\\ \textsc{G.~'t~Hooft} \cite[p.~5]{Hooft}}
+\flushright \textsl{\ldots\ somewhat curious that, even after\\ nearly a full century, physicists still do not\\ quite agree on what the theory tells us \ldots}\\ \textsc{--- G.~'t~Hooft} \cite[p.~5]{Hooft}

-\vbox{\flushright\smaller[1.5] \textsl{It is almost a crying shame that we are\\ nowhere close to that with quantum mechanics,\\ given that it is over 70 years old now}\\ \textsc{C.~Fuchs} \cite[p.~32]{fuchs4}}
+\textsl{It is almost a crying shame that we are\\ nowhere close to that with quantum mechanics,\\ given that it is over 70 years old now}\\ \textsc{--- C.~Fuchs} \cite[p.~32]{fuchs4}} \nopagebreak

-The contradiction between fundamental nature of quantum theory and phenomenological feature of its mathematics \cite{mermin} is likely to never cease instigating the attempts to overcome it.
-Expressed by H.~Putnam's words, ``Human curiosity will not rest until \ldots\ questions [of quantum foundations] are answered''.
-The subject"=matter and leitmotiv of what follows is the fact that the linear superposition and theory's axioms are entirely empirical in origin (demystification), and the challenges that accompany their interpretations are a nonexistent problem coming from the ``semantic confusion'' \cite[p.~10]{silverman} or from ``a confusion of categories'' \cite[p.~89]{muynck}.
+The contradiction between the fundamental nature of quantum theory (\qt) and the phenomenological feature of its mathematics \cite{mermin} is likely to never cease instigating the attempts to overcome it.
+As H.~Putnam had said, ``Human curiosity will not rest until \ldots\ questions [of the nature of the \qt"=formalism] are answered''.

+The subject"=matter and leitmotiv of what follows is that the linear superposition and theory's axioms have an origin""---they are derivable, and it is entirely empirical.
+The theory is thereby demystified, and the interpretative challenges that accompany the exegeses of \qt\ are a \emph{nonexistent} problem coming from ``a confusion of categories'' \cite[p.~89]{muynck}, \ie, from the ``semantic confusion'' \cite[p.~10]{silverman}.
+A direct outgrowth of this ideology is not only a derivation of the superposition principle (page~\pageref{princ}) but also the axiom"=free production of the `chief' quantum formula""---the Born rule $p=|\frak a|^2$ \cite{br2}.